 |Dimensions (L x W)

-The Micro-Four-Third system uses an automatic distortion-correction thus from a user perspective, there is little to worry about.
-Images only show a moderate degree of barrel distortion (1.6%) a 12mm and there is not much to report about beyond.
+The Micro-Four-Third system uses an automatic distortion-correction system thus from a user perspective, there is little to worry about.
+The final images are essentially free of distortions.

 Please note that the MTF results are not directly comparable across the different systems!

 Below is a simplified summary of the formal findings.
-The chart shows line widths per picture height (LW/PH) which can be taken as a measure for sharpness.
-If you want to know more about the MTF50 figures you may check out the corresponding Imatest Explanations
+The chart shows line widths per picture height (LW/PH) which can be taken as a measure of sharpness.
+If you want to know more about the MTF50 figures you may check out the corresponding Imatest Explanations.

 Chromatic Aberrations (CAs)

 Lateral CAs (color shadows at harsh contrast transitions) are very low at large to medium aperture settings.
 They increase a bit at very small apertures but, as mentioned, you shouldn’t use the lens beyond f/11 anyway.